MileHacker Logo

 Budget: $40 - $80.
 Best for solo travelers, backpackers, extreme budget.

-• Shared rooms/bathrooms, reduced privacy, limited amenities.
+• Shared rooms/bathrooms, less privacy, limited amenities.

 • Hostelworld for options.